armanbilge/BIOINF702/assignment6/report.md

     In this analysis, the posterior distribution on the TMRCA for the in-group had a mean of 12.82 Ma and a 95% HPD interval from 7.78 Ma to 18.89 Ma, somewhat older than the previously reported dates.
-    The difference indicates that there is useful signal in the additional NADH5 data that helps to place the TMRCA.
+    The difference indicates that there was useful signal in the additional NADH5 data that helps to place the TMRCA.
-    Additionally, there might be some discrepancy between the substitution rates for the two genes: the mean rate is about twice as fast when considering both genes.
+    Additionally, there might be some discrepancy between the substitution rates for the two genes: the mean rate was about twice as fast when considering both genes.
     The slower substitution rate of 16S would explain the older placement of the TMRCA.

  7. The skyline model is not appropriate for this data because it assumes that the samples have been taken from a panmictic population.
     This assumption does not hold when reconstructing a species phylogeny as, by definition, there is no gene flow between different species and therefore mating is not random.
     Furthermore, a grouping of individuals from different species is not a population.